Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

 # Azure Cognitive Services Form Recognizer client library for .NET
-Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to recognize form fields, text, and tables in form documents.
-It includes the following capabilities:
+Azure Cognitive Services Form Recognizer is a cloud service that uses machine learning to analyze text and structured data from your documents.
+It includes the following main features:

-- Recognize Custom Forms - Recognize and extract form fields and other content from your custom forms, using models you trained with your own form types.
+- Layout - Extract text, table structures, and selection marks, along with their bounding region coordinates, from documents.
-- Recognize Form Content - Recognize and extract tables, lines, words, and selection marks like radio buttons and check boxes in form documents, without the need to train a model.
+- Document - Analyze entities, key-value pairs, tables, and selection marks from documents using the general prebuilt document model.
-- Recognize Prebuilt models - Recognize data using the following prebuilt models:
-  - Receipts - Recognize and extract common fields from receipts, using a pre-trained receipt model.
-  - Business Cards - Recognize and extract common fields from business cards, using a pre-trained business cards model.
-  - Invoices - Recognize and extract common fields from invoices, using a pre-trained invoice model.
-  - Identity Documents - Recognize and extract common fields from identity documents like passports or driver's licenses, using a pre-trained identity documents model.
+- Prebuilt - Analyze data from certain types of common documents (such as receipts, invoices, business cards, or identity documents) using pre-trained models.
+- Custom - Build custom models to analyze text, field values, selection marks, and table data from documents.
+Custom models are trained with your own data, so they're tailored to your documents.

 [Source code][formreco_client_src] | [Package (NuGet)][formreco_nuget_package] | [API reference documentation][formreco_refdocs] | [Product documentation][formreco_docs] | [Samples][formreco_samples]